Kombu (aka Kelp) is a Seaweed, that is essential in Japanese cuisine, especially for preparing ‘Dashi’ stocks. Read on to learn how to use it.

 It would be almost impossible to have eaten in a Japanese Restaurant and not have encountered Kombu in one form or another.
 It can be eaten as a vegetable in it’s own right, but it is a foundation ingredient in Japanese cuisine for the preparation of Dashi stocks.

-Miso soup, to name one ubiquitous and very popular dish, is based on Dashi, and there are many dishes which just cannot be made without the very interesting, and umami-rich sea vegetable you see pictured above.
+Miso soup, to name one ubiquitous and very popular dish, is based on Dashi, and there are many dishes which just cannot be made without the very interesting, and umami-rich sea vegetable you see pictured in its dried form above.

 What is Kombu?